Milan-Sanremo Preview

 Van Aert, Laporte, Magnier

-Weather: 5°C at the start in Pavia but sunny and a light tailwind.
-Later a milder 17°C along the coast where a light tailwind from the NE will switch to a SW headwind within the final 50km.
-Tactically this matters as a headwind can put a lid on things but the forecast seems uncertain, the timing of the change in wind direction isn’t certain.
+Weather (updated Saturday): 5°C at the start in Pavia but sunny with a light tailwind.
+Later a milder 17°C along the coast where the gentle tailwind from the NE will switch to a SW headwind within the final 50km but only just, 7-10km/h.

 TV: the start is at 10.10am and the finish is at 4.55pm CET.
 It’s live on RAI for locals and VPN users, channel-hoping from RAI Sport to RAI2 at 2.00pm.
 Otherwise it’s on Eurosport, Flobikes and SBS for English-speaking coverage, the latter being an option for VPN users too.